 How do we monitor absence?

 We will always follow up any unexplained absences in order to establish the reason.
 If there is no explanation, the absence will be marked as unauthorised.
 All unauthorised absences are recorded on your child’s annual report.
-The Principal/Head of School and Education Welfare Officer carry out half-termly checks on attendance and investigate when a child’s attendance falls below 92% and/or there are patterns of absence and lateness.
-Where there is cause for concern, the Principal/Head of School or Education Welfare Officer will contact parents to discuss the matter further and try to find ways to resolve the problem.
+The Headteacher, Family Worker and Attendance Officer regularly meet to monitor attendance and investigate when a child’s attendance falls below 92% and/or there are patterns of absence and lateness.
+Where there is cause for concern, the Headteacher or Family Worker will contact parents to discuss the matter further and try to find ways to resolve the problem.

 You child needs to be at school by 8.55 a.m. when the bell rings for the start of the school day.
 The teachers then mark the register and send it back to the School Office by 9.05 a.m.
 If your child arrives after the register has been taken, you will need to take them to the School Office and sign them in using the electronic system in the foyer, stating their reason for lateness.
 Your child will then be marked late in the register by the office staff.
 If your child arrives after 9.30 a.m., they will be marked absent by the office staff for that session.

-Lateness is monitored by the Principal/Head of School and Education Welfare Officer.
-If your child is late more than five times in any half term period you will be contacted by the Education Welfare Officer to arrange a meeting in order to find ways to resolve the problem.
+Lateness is monitored by the Headteacher and Family Worker.
+If your child is late more than five times in any half term period you will be contacted to arrange a meeting in order to find ways to resolve the problem.

 What we do when we are concerned about a child’s absence or lateness